empathy-mp3/Inscryption-manual-AP/README.md

 By default, the items are just Cards, which means you can't play a card until you receive the item for it.
 Note that some cards exist in multiple acts, so if you get the "Wolf Cub" item, you can play it in Act I, Act II, and Kaycee's Mod.
-The filler item is "Total Misplay", which does nothing.
+The filler item is "Ignore a Restriction Once", which lets you play a banned card, use a banned consumable, use a hammer when you're not supposed to, etc. You can't use it to get vessel upgrades or ignore deck size or stack size limits, though.

 There are additional items that can be enabled: